G. Kaito Aye

 G. Kaito Aye is a Naga People's Front politician from Nagaland.
 He is currently serving as a Cabinet minister in the Government of Nagaland and member of Nagaland Legislative Assembly representing Satakha.

 Political career

-He has been elected to the Nagaland Legislative Assembly in the 1998, 2003 election as a candidate of Indian National Congress, in 2008 and 2013 as a candidate of Naga People’s Front (NFP), in 2018 as a candidate of Janata Dal (United), and as a candidate of Nationalist Democratic Progressive Party in 2023 from Satakha Assembly constituency.
-G Kaito Aye Minister for Roads and Bridges quit the NPF party on 15 February 2018 and joined JDU.
+He has been elected to the Nagaland Legislative Assembly in the 1998, 2003 election as a candidate of the Indian National Congress, in 2008 and 2013 as a candidate of the Naga People’s Front (NFP), in 2018 as a candidate of the Janata Dal (United), and as a candidate of the Nationalist Democratic Progressive Party in 2023 from the Satakha Assembly constituency.
+G Kaito Aye, the Minister for Roads and Bridges quit the NPF party on 15 February 2018 and joined the JDU.
 He is the minister of Agriculture and Cooperative in the Fourth Neiphiu Rio ministry from 2018.